There is one thing in the world that will reveal your true character without fail every single time: adversity.

-I could have folded when I heard these things in my life and you would of never, ever heard of the Fitman.
-I would be just existing doing something else that had zero impact on the many folks I can now touch through the fitness.
+I could have easily folded when I heard these things in my life and you would of never heard of the Fitman.
+I would be just existing doing something else that would have zero impact on the many folks I can now touch through spreading the word of fitness.

 Being told I can’t drove me then and it drives me now to continue to unleash my inner greatness.

 But what about you?
 How will you respond to adversity?

 What if you do not lose the weight you were expecting to lose?

 What if the person you want to date so badly says no and has zero interest in you?

 What if your spouse dumps you?

 What if your apartment complex sends you a letter telling you that you have to relocate in 60 days or get kicked out?

 What if you lose money on a bad investment?